SecurityLogMiner/log-collection-backend/README.md

     sudo apt install -y curl build-essential
     # Download and run the Rust installation script
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y
 fi
 ```

-### Running the Log Collection System
-1. Start the log collector through Rust
+Once AWS CLI is installed: enter the command "aws config" to configure these credentials as well as the output type(text) and region "us-west-2".
+Paste your AWS aws_secret_key_id and aws_secret_access_key when prompted.

+These credentials can also be managed in the file ~/.aws/credentials
+The configuration can be managed in the file ~/.aws/config
 ```
-cargo build
 [default]
   aws_access_key_id=YOUR-ACCESS-KEY
   aws_secret_access_key=YOUR-SECRET-KEY
 ```
-Enter the command "aws config" to configure these credentials as well as the output type(text) and region "us-west-2".

-The client will look for these credentials when executed.
+The client will look for these credentials and configurations to properly access AWS resouces.

 4. Use command "terraform init" and then "terraform apply" to create user profile under the users IAM group.
 This gives the proper user permissions and gives Cloud Watch resource access.